parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 This is why, before you try to enter the R2lab gateway using your slice, we recommend that you add your ssh **private** key in your ssh agent, for example

+   # in order to list the keys currently loaded in the agent
+   $ ssh-add -l
+   # in order to add one
     $ ssh-add -K ~/.ssh/id_rsa